Judge blocks Trump administration from enforcing new detention policy on migrant children

 "We will continue vigorously to defend the rights of detained immigrant children," Neha Desai, director of immigration at the National Center for Youth Law, told reporters.

-U.S. Rep. Joaquin Castro, D-Texas, who chair the congressional Hispanic Caucus, praised the ruling.
+U.S. Rep. Joaquin Castro, D-Texas, who chairs the Congressional Hispanic Caucus, praised the ruling.

 “I am pleased that our justice system has stopped the Trump administration plans to indefinitely detain families in prisonlike conditions,” Castro said.
 “This victory gives us hope and is a reminder to us all — elected officials, immigration lawyers, organizers, and advocates — to keep fighting.
 Flores is not a loophole — it’s a lifesaving standard that protects the basic rights and dignity of migrant children.”